SonnyTriad/Triad-Wars-Community-Collaboration/Main Idea Thread.md

 send a group of armed npcs to help out once per day, though they dont have to.
 (Can already see the potential drama :P).

  2. (4)[Unconfirmed] Romances ->
 Although this will offer no in game benefit, it would be nice to be able to romance other players (regardless of gender), with a relationship status showing in the players profile (if they choose to show it).
-Perhaps Stages of romance also (One Nigher - plaything - girlfriend/boyfriend - Soulmate).
+Perhaps Stages of romance also (One Nighter - plaything - girlfriend/boyfriend - Soulmate).
 (Why couldn't winston get happily married *shakes fists at devs) It would also enhance any possible RP and just immerse people into the TW universe.
 No word from the devs yet.

+ 3. (4)[Unconfirmed] Hate/Revenge Bar ->
+Sick of the same guy raiding you over and over?
+Or just cant beat someones turf, everytime you lose face to someone, you can rage points towards them.
+Upon filling, you will get the choice of sending a well armed ambush after them, or some backup the next time you raid that person.
+No word from the devs yet.

+ 4. (4)[Unconfirmed] Family ->
+Want to have someone playing with you be a family member in game?
+Family members will generate loyalty quicker, but will take a small portion of your profits from time to time (profits go to neither family member).
+Your family status will show up on your profile, next to your bio!
+No response on this yet.

 - *Missions and Gamemodes (Raid included):*
 -